Decongestion of urban areas with hotspot-pricing: Microscopic Congestion Model for hotspot detection

+The MCM describes the full state of system for any amount of congested junctions.
+The MCM is based on assuming that the growth of vehicles observed in each congested node of the network is constant, which corresponds to the stationary state.
+This assumption allows us to describe, with a set of balance equations (one for each node), the increment of vehicles in the junction queues'.
+Mathematically, the increment of the vehicles per unit time at every junction $i$ of the city, $\Delta{q}_{i}$, satisfies:

-where $\Delta{q}_{i}$ is the number of vehicles that accumulate in junction $i$, $\rho_{i}$ is the average number of vehicles entering the system using junction $i$, $\sigma_{i}$ is the average number of vehicles that arrive to junction $i$ from the adjacent roads of that junction and $d_{i} \in [0,\tau_i]$ corresponds to the average number of vehicles that actually finish its traversal in $i$ or traverse towards other adjacent junctions.
-The first two terms of the r.h.s.\ of Eq.~\ref{BE} correspond to the inflow traffic at junction $i$ and the last term to the outflow traffic.
+where $g_{i}$ is the average number of vehicles entering junction $i$ from the area surrounding $i$, $\sigma_{i}$ is the average number of vehicles that arrive to junction $i$ from the adjacent links of that junction, and $d_{i} \in [0,\tau_i]$ corresponds to the average of vehicles that actually finish in junction $i$ or traverse towards other junctions.
+A graphical explanation of the variables of the model is shown in Fig.~\ref{fig:modelExplanation}.
+The system of eqs.~(\ref{BE}) defined for every node $i$, is coupled through the incoming flux variables $\sigma_{i}$, that can be expressed as

+where $P_{ji}$ accounts for the routing strategy of the vehicles (probability of going from $j$ to $i$), $p_j$ stands for the probability of traversing junction $j$ but not finishing at $j$ and $S$ is the number of nodes in the network.

+For each junction $i$, the onset of congestion is determined by $d_i=\tau_i$, meaning that the junction is behaving at its maximum capability.
+Thus, for any flux generation rate ($g_i$), routing strategy ($P_{ij}$) and origin-destination probability distribution, eqs.~(\ref{BE}) can be solved using an iterative approach to predict the increase of vehicles per unit time at each junction of the network ($\Delta{q}_{i}$).
+See \cite{Sole-RibaltaMCM} for further details of the model and a detailed description on how to obtain the system variables.

-We apply the {\it Hotspot-pricing} scheme in cities that are in the congested regime, $\Delta q_i(t) >0$ for some junctions, using Monte Carlo simulations to obtain the data-driven state of the system given the $\rho_i$'s and $\tau_i$'s.
-The very basic idea of the Hotspot-pricing scheme is to reduce the excess of vehicles that accumulate at the queues of each congested junction to reach $\Delta{q}_{i}=0$.
+In the following sections, we apply the {\it Hotspot Pricing} scheme in cities that are in the congested regime, $\Delta q_i(t) >0$ for some junctions.
+We use the MCM to obtain the data-driven state of the system.
+The very basic idea of the hotspot pricing scheme is to reduce the excess of vehicles that accumulate at the queues of each congested junction to reach to the desired level.

+In this work, we have used two real source and destination distributions, obtained through Open Data portals, that consider the ingoing and outgoing flux of vehicles of the cities of Milan (Italy) and Madrid (Spain).
+Although different origin and destination models can be used (e.g. gravity and radiation models), here we assume a ``Home-to-Work'' travel pattern, where vehicles arrive from the outskirts of the city and go to the city center.
+Consequently, traffic is generated at rate $\rho_i$ in the peripheral junctions of the network (arrival to the city), go to a randomly selected junction (arrival to work) and then returns back to a peripheral junction (return home).
+We do not consider trips with origin and destination inside the city center since public transportation systems (e.g., train or subway) usually constitute a better alternative than private vehicles for those trips.